kileader/advanced-java-projects/docs/academic-integrity-statement.md

 I didn't use any outside resources.

 Project 3:
 I looked up alot of javadocs on oracle.
-Jared and Simon helped me some on slack. https://www.baeldung.com/java-round-decimal-number
+Jared, Elizabeth, and Simon helped me some on slack.
+Looked up how to use Math.round at: https://www.baeldung.com/java-round-decimal-number